 Community Service: CLD believes that one critical component in becoming a truly effective leader is learning to serve and help the people you lead.
 CLD demonstrates this commitment to community service and philanthropy by teaching African American and minority youth, the purpose, method and process for rendering service to those in need.

 Career Achievement: CLD exposes its youth to the myriad of career opportunities available to them.
 In addition, CLD facilitates this career achievement by educating young people in the knowledge, skills and educational requirements necessary to realize their career aspirations.

-This vision – empowering youth and strengthening community – became clear in the mid 1970’s when Indianapolis community leaders identified several factors, which they believed prohibited or at least severely limited African American youth from achieving, or even aspiring to achieve academic, college and career success.
-The lack of exposure to the many career opportunities and options available to youth; the lack of awareness of the demands, expectations, and preparation required to excel and take advantage of these great career opportunities; and the absence of a substantial number of African American professionals who could provide this guidance, mentoring, role modeling and simple encouragement all served to stifle the ambitions, hopes, and aspirations of youth.
+Our vision on empowering youth and strengthening community became clear in the mid 1970’s when Indianapolis community leaders identified several factors which they believed prohibited or at least severely limited African American youth from achieving or even aspiring to achieve academic, college, and career success.
+The lack of exposure to the many career opportunities and options available to youth; the lack of awareness of the demands, expectations, and preparation required to excel and take advantage of these great career opportunities; and the absence of a substantial number of African American professionals who could provide this guidance, mentoring, role modeling, and simple encouragement all served to stifle the ambitions, hopes, and aspirations of youth.

 Responding to the many serious obstacles facing minority youth, these visionary leaders founded Center for Leadership Development.
-Since that time, CLD has created programs and events which deliver exceptional experiences to both students and parents.
-The programs are based on the CLD Five Principles for Success, core values that develop and prepare youth for the highest levels of academic achievement, career success and community service.
+Since that time, CLD has created programs and events that deliver exceptional experiences to both students and parents.
+The programs are based on the CLD Five Principles for Success, which are core values that develop and prepare youth for the highest levels of academic achievement, career success, and community service.